-More American teens are suffering from anxiety than ever before.
-Recent articles call attention to this epidemic, but we need to know much more before we can prevent and treat teen anxiety effectively.
-This is our mission, and in the Teen Attention and Brain (TAB) study, we focus squarely on the question of how best to identify and treat teen anxiety.
+More American teens are suffering from anxiety, depression, and suicidality than ever before.
+Recent articles call attention to this epidemic, but we need to know much more before we can effectively prevent mental health problems and promote teen well-being.
+Our current research projects squarely focus on this mission, and also explore the potential impact – both positive and negative – of digital technology on teen well-being.

-Please consider participating to help support these efforts, and to gain personal knowledge about teen anxiety that can be applied to daily life.
-Read below to find out more about the project.
+Please consider participating to help support these efforts, and to gain knowledge that can benefit the teens in your life.
+Read below to find out more about our projects.

 Anxiety disorders are the most common form of mental illness among teens, with symptoms frequently emerging during mid-adolescence, a period of rapid and profound brain development.
-Disruptions in attention towards emotional information is thought to contribute to anxiety.
+Disruptions in attention towards emotional information are thought to contribute to anxiety.
 However, these disruptions and their neural bases are poorly understood.
-Our goal is to learn more about how patterns of brain activity related to how we pay attention in the world can inform how we prevent and treat teen anxiety.
+Our goal is to learn more about how patterns of brain activity related to how we pay attention to threat inform prevention and treatment of teen anxiety.

 We are currently recruiting 12- to- 14-year-olds for our research project.
 To capture a range of anxiety severity and symptoms, we are recruiting teens who show mild anxiety as well as those who show more moderate or severe levels of anxiety.
 This study combines measures of brain and behavior, including non-invasive fMRI and EEG, eye-tracking technology, and measures of mood and anxiety symptoms.